DanNixon/sine2020_software_guidelines_paper/report.md

 changes made in the commit itself.
 A good guide for this can be found here: https://chris.beams.io/posts/git-commit/.

+Git is the most common and one of the most powerful source control management tool used in open source software today with a wide variety of training resources available.
+It is suitable for a project of any size and will last the life of your project.

 ### Continuous integration

 Continuous Integration (CI) should be used, regardless of the projects size, to